jenden/intro-to-git/INSTRUCTIONS.md

 ## Under the hood

-You may have noticed that every time we get the status or make commits, git tells us something about being on "branch master".
+You may have noticed that every time we get the status or make commits, Git tells us something about being on "branch master".
 This raises two questions: what's a branch, and what's master?

-Under the hood, a git repository is a graph of commits.
+Under the hood, a Git repository is a graph of commits.
 So far our repository is just a linear network of commits where each new commit references the previous commit.
 We refer to this history of commits as a branch.

 Master is the name given, by convention, to the main or default branch.
 It represents a label or "tag" which points to one commit.
 Every time we make a new commit to the master branch what we're really doing is creating a commit with a parent of the current master branch and then reassigning the master label to this new commit.